KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Mom Meets Rodeo Royalty

 I always enjoy seeing mom have fun at work.
-When the rodeo comes to town, the celebrities stop by the nursing home where she works to meet the residents.
+When the rodeo comes to town, the celebrities stop by Prairie Sunset Home, the nursing home where she works, to meet the residents.

 ![](2025-recap-images/mom-and-rodeo-royalty-justin-rumford.jpg)
 Mom with local Barrelman Justin Rumford, one of the most decorated entertainers in the history of the PRCA (10x Clown of the Year)